-Perhaps you want to find all leads that have a specific status or all leads that have specific data.
+Perhaps you want to find all leads with a specific status or all leads with specific data.

 1. Types of filter views

-- Data filter is based on the different data fields you have.
-This is either master data (e.g. address, postcode, CVR) or result data (eg. "Reason for no interest").
+- The data filter is based on the different data fields you have.
+This is either master data (e.g., address, postcode, CVR) or result in data (e.g., "Reason for no interest").

 - A campaign filter is based on the data that is associated with the campaign.
-This will be data such as status, last contact time, last contacted by etc.
+This will be data such as status, last contact time, last contact by, etc.